royadeveloper01/ins3064/README.md

 # ins3064
-This repo is for studying with Laragon
+This repo is a playground using Laragon